-To become a licensed Private Investigator in New Brunswick does not require investigative experience or a Private Investigator course/ Private Investigator training.
-The province will issue you a NB Private Investigator's license (Agent) if you meet basic Private Investigator requirements and have a New Brunswick PI sponsor/ employer.
+To become a licensed Private Investigator in New Brunswick does not require investigative experience or a Private Investigator course or Private Investigator training.
+The province will issue you a NB Private Investigator's license (Agent) if you meet basic Private Investigator requirements and have a New Brunswick PI sponsor or employer.

 You will need to be employed by a New Brunswick PI agency before submitting your Agent license application.

 New Brunswick PI Sponsor